munificent/craftinginterpreters/book/methods-and-initializers.md

 differently just for difference's sake.

 This is a very fun experience that I highly recommend.
-We need more weird, avante garde programming languages.
+We need more weird, avant-garde programming languages.
 I want to see more art languages.
 I still make oddball toy languages for fun sometimes.

 *However*, if your goal is success where "success" is defined as a large number